rachaelkalicun/evercooked_blog/source/blog/sourdough-beignets.html.md

 ---
-title: "Sourdough Beignets: A Classic with Depth"
+title: "Authentic New Orleans Beignets Recipe with Sourdough Starter"
-on_page_title: "Sourdough Beignets: A Classic with Depth"
+on_page_title: "Sourdough Beignets Recipe: A New Orleans Classic"
 blog: blog
 date: "2025-02-13"
 tags: recipes, mardi gras, new orleans, beignets, sourdough
-description: Light, airy sourdough beignets with a crisp golden exterior and a subtle tang from natural fermentation.
+description: Make delicious, airy New Orleans beignets at home with a sourdough starter.
+This recipe creates light, crispy beignets with a subtle tang, perfect for sharing with loved ones and pairing with café au lait.
 featured_image: /images/mardi-gras-2025/featured/sourdough-beignets.jpg
 full_image: /images/mardi-gras-2025/sourdough-beignets.jpg
 category: dessert
 ingredients:
-  - 100 g (3/4 cup) bubbly, active sourdough starter
-  - 240 g (1 cup) warm milk
+	- 120 g (1/2 cup) warm milk
-  - 50 g (1/4 cup) granulated sugar
+	- 100 g (1/2 cup) active sourdough starter
 	- 1 large egg
 	- 30 g (2 tbsp) unsalted butter, melted
+	- 30 g (2 tbsp) sugar
-  - 375 g (3 cups) all-purpose flour
+	- 240 g (2 cups) all-purpose flour
-  - 3 g (1/2 tsp) fine sea salt
+	- 3 g (1/2 tsp) salt
+	- Neutral oil, for frying
   - Oil, for frying
   - Powdered sugar, for dusting
 cuisine: New Orleans
 instructions:
-  - Mix the sourdough starter, warm milk, sugar, egg, and melted butter in a large bowl.
+  - In a mixer, mix the warm milk, sourdough starter, egg, melted butter, and sugar using the paddle attachment.
-  - Add the flour and salt, mixing until a rough dough forms.
+  - Add the flour and salt, mixing until a sticky dough forms.
 Cover and let rest for 30 minutes.
-  - Knead until smooth and elastic, about 8 minutes.
-Transfer to an oiled bowl, cover, and let rise at room temperature for 8-10 hours (or overnight).
+  - Switch to the dough hook and knead on medium-low speed for about 6 to 8 minutes.
+Transfer to an oiled bowl, cover, and let rise at room temperature for 8-10 hours (or overnight) until doubled in size".
-  - Roll out the dough to 1/4-inch thickness and cut into squares.
-Let them rest for 30-60 minutes until puffy.
+  - Roll out the dough to 1/4-inch thickness and cut into squares or diamonds.
+Let them rest for 1-2 hours until puffy.
   - Heat oil in a deep pan to 350°F (175°C).
 Fry beignets in batches until golden brown, about 1-2 minutes per side.
   - Drain on paper towels and generously dust with powdered sugar.
 Serve warm.
 ---

-Beignets are a staple in New Orleans, a deep-fried delight dusted in powdered sugar.
-They're tied to the city's café culture, best enjoyed with a strong cup of coffee.
-While typically made with commercial yeast, using a sourdough starter brings depth and a slight tang, balancing the sweetness.

-This version follows a long fermentation process, developing flavor overnight.
-The dough is light yet structured, yielding crisp edges and a soft, airy center.
-If you have a bubbly, active starter, you’re already halfway there.
+Beignets are a beloved part of New Orleans' culinary tradition, and they are best enjoyed alongside a cup of chicory-laced [café au lait](/blog/cafe-au-lait) with loved ones.
+They are traditionally made with commercial yeast, but using a sourdough starter adds a layer of depth and a subtle tang that balances the sweetness.
+The result is a light yet structured dough, with crisp edges and a soft, airy center.

-Beignets are best when shared.
-They remind us that good things take time and effort, but the result is always worth it.

 ## Ingredients

-- 120 g (1/2 cup) milk, warm
+- 120 g (1/2 cup) warm milk
 - 100 g (1/2 cup) active sourdough starter
 - 1 large egg
 - 30 g (2 tbsp) unsalted butter, melted
 - 30 g (2 tbsp) sugar
 - 240 g (2 cups) all-purpose flour
-- 3 g (1/2 tsp) fine sea salt
+- 3 g (1/2 tsp) salt
 - Neutral oil, for frying

 **For Finishing**